What you see is not reality. It is ‘occurrence’ and contains a little bit of reality, and an awful lot of words.

 As long as you are identified with what the mind creates and see the representation of reality it creates as the reality, you miss what the experience the mystics describe.
 When you identify with this mentally created representation of reality, it will grab all your attention, and that is all you will see.

 As the mind becomes quieter and your identification with it decreases, you begin to see the spaces between what the mind creates…

 …like parting the branches in a thicket to see snatches of the meadows and mountains beyond.

 * * *

-This essay was excerpted from Bill Harris’s Oneness Isn’t Metaphysical.
+This essay was excerpted from Bill Harris’s Oneness Isn’t Metaphysical book.
 To read more, download your free digital copy below.
 You will need to give your name and email address to the site… and receive on average one commercial email, unless you unsubscribe.

 PS: I wrote this article four years ago.